The Fight Song (Marilyn Manson song): Music video

 The music video for this song, directed by W.I.Z. at Verdugo Hills High School football field, depicts the band members performing the song at a violent game of high school football between two fictional teams, "Holy Wood" (composed of jocks in white football attire) and "Death Valley" (composed of goths and social outcasts in black football attire).
 The video also features a few subliminal messages; at approximately 2:12, the video briefly replaces the scuffling football players with people fighting with police riot squads, and a Death Valley cheerleader is briefly seen throughout the video repeatedly hacking at a wooden pillar with an axe.
 Near the end of the video, it begins to rain, and a Death Valley player throws the football at the scoreboard, making it and the goalpost burst into flames.
 The video ends with the flaming goalpost collapsing forward.

 Controversy

 The music video generated minor controversy for its violent depiction of an American football game between jocks and goths, which some sources have interpreted to be directly "echoing" Columbine.
 Manson has vehemently denied this.
 He further dismissed the claims to MTV News at the American Music Awards on January 8, 2001, stating, "People will put into it what they want if it helps them sell newspapers or helps them write a headline.
 They're gonna want to turn it into something it isn't.
 Flak is my job."

 Dedication

-At his show in Glasgow in August 2001, Manson dedicated the song to Nicola Ann Raphael, who had committed suicide two months ago at 15 years old because of bullying over her Goth lifestyle.
+At his show in Glasgow in August 2001, Manson dedicated the song to Nicola Ann Raphael, who had committed suicide two months before at 15 years old because of bullying over her Goth lifestyle.